 Place the baking sheets in the center rack, or bottom center rack if you are baking two baking sheets at once.

-Bake meatballs for 30 minutes flipping the meatballs halfway until they are golden brown outside, and the internal temperature is between 160°F-165°F.
+Bake the meatballs for 30 minutes flipping them halfway until they are golden-brown outside, and the internal temperature is between 160°F and 165°F. They will still be tender on the inside.

 Read more about cooking steaks to the perfect level.